QuSpin/QuSpin/README.md

 |:----------------:|:--------------:|:---------------------------:|
 |'a<sub>1</sub>...a<sub>n</sub>'|[J,i<sub>1</sub>,...,i<sub>n</sub>]|J S<sub>i<sub>1</sub></sub><sup>a<sub>1</sub></sup>...S<sub>i<sub>n</sub></sub><sup>a<sub>n</sub></sup>|

-where a<sub>i</sub> can be x, y, z, +, or -. this gives the full range of possible spin operators that can be constructed.
+where a<sub>i</sub> can be x, y, z, +, or -.
+The object indx specifies the coupling as well as the sites for which the operator acts.
+This gives the full range of possible spin operators that can be constructed.
 The hamiltonian is split into two parts, static and dynamic. static parts are all added up into a single sparse matrix, while the dynamic parts are separated from each other and grouped with the time dependent function.
+When needed the time dependence is evaluated on the fly with the time always passed into a method by an arguement time.
+All this data is input in the following format:

 ```python
 static_list=[[opstr_1,[indx_11,...,indx_1m]],...]
 dynamic_list=[[opstr_1,[indx_11,...,indx_1n],func_1,func_1_args],...]
 ```

-the code calculates each operator string as a scipy.sparse csr_matrix acting on the manybody basis.
+The wrapper accesses custom fortran libraries which calculates the action of each operator string on the states of the manybody S<sup>z</sup> basis.
+This data is then stored as a Scipy sparse csr_matrix.

 example, transverse field ising model with time dependent field for L=10 chain: